jina-ai/jina/docs/chapters/flow/index.md

   name: complete indexer
 ```

-This type of construction will act as a single `indexer` and will allow to seamlessly `query` this index with the `embedding` vector coming
-from any upstream `encoder` and obtain in the response message of the pod the corresponding `binary` information stored in
-the key-value index.
-This lets the `VectorIndexer` be responsible to obtain the most relevant documents by finding similarities
-in the `embedding` space while targeting the `key-value` database to extract the meaningful data and fields from those relevant documents.
+This acts as a single indexer, letting you seamlessly query the index with the embedding vector from any upstream encoder.
+It returns the binary information in the key-value index in the Pod's response message.
+This lets the `VectorIndexer` be responsible for getting the most relevant Documents by finding similarities in the embedding space while targeting the key-value database to extract meaningful data and fields from the relevant Documents.

-- Text document segmentation:
+## Text Document Segmentation

-A common search pattern is to store `long` text documents in an index for them to be later retrieved by using some `short`
-sentences.
-Having a single `embedding` vector for a single `long` text document is not the proper way to go about this.
-It is hard to extract a single `semantically meaningful` vector from a long document. `jina` solves this issue introducing
-the concept of `chunks`.
-The common scenario is to have a `crafter` segmenting the `document` in `smaller` parts (tipically short sentences) followed by some `nlp` based encoder.
+A common search pattern is storing long text documents in an index to retrieve them later using short sentences.
+A single embedding vector per long text document is not the proper way to do this: It makes it hard to extract a single semantically-meaningful vector from a long document.
+Jina solves this by introducing the concept of [Chunks](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#document--chunk).
+The common scenario is to have a `crafter` segmenting the document into smaller parts (typically short sentences) followed by an NLP-based encoder.

 ```yaml
 !Sentencizer